ARTISTS Pieter Hugo, Chris Marker and Alain Resnais, Viviane Sassen CURATOR Robert Leonard

 Sassen’s iconic but enigmatic images play on our expectations to wrong foot us.
 They are a strange alloy of the documentary and the directorial: some of her subjects look found, others staged.
 She shows us how people in other places live, the colours and textures of their environment, yet her images are also riddled with formal conceits.
 Some emphasise the vivid and vital, others feature coffins, body bags, and graves.
 On the one hand, they seem exotic, otherworldly, a bit National Geographic; on the other, her subjects are well dressed and urbane, cosmopolitan.
 Her views are never one thing or the other.

-Sassen’s work touches on her childhood memories.
-She spent three years of her early childhood in a remote village in Kenya, moving back to the Netherlands with her family when she was five.
-Africa was a formative experience for her.
-"To me, Africa is vivid colours and strong contrasts of light and dark", she says.
-"I remember looking at women and children sitting under the trees sheltering from the sun and, even as a child, seeing these graphic shapes."
+Lexicon draws on Sassen’s memories.
+For her, Africa was a formative experience.
+She spent three years of her early childhood in a remote village in Kenya, returning to the Netherlands with her family when she was five.
+‘To me, Africa is vivid colours and strong contrasts of light and dark,’ she says.
+‘I remember looking at women and children sitting under the trees sheltering from the sun and, even as a child, seeing these graphic shapes.’

 Sassen is obsessed with the blackness of black skin.
 ‘It’s a more beautiful skin color,’ she says.
 ‘When I’m the only white person in a black society, I feel very nude.
 And when I see other white people in Africa, they’re white, pinkish, ugly, and sweating.
 I’m aware of the whole debate about my depicting black people in Africa as a white European woman, and of me being in control because I’m carrying the camera.
 But I'm not really interested in that debate, because for me the work comes from a very personal private place.
 When I’m in Africa, I feel like I’m coming home, yet I also feel like I’m not one of them.’